Portland Timbers (1975–1982)

 The Portland Timbers were an American soccer team that competed in the North American Soccer League (NASL) from 1975 to 1982.
 The team was based in Portland, Oregon and played their home games at Civic Stadium for outdoor matches and the Memorial Coliseum for indoor games.
 The nickname "Soccer City, USA" to refer to Portland was coined during the team's first season.
 The team folded at the conclusion of the 1982 North American Soccer League season.

 History

 Origins and Early Success

 On January 23, 1975, North American Soccer League (NASL) Commissioner Phil Woosnam announced Portland, Oregon as the location of the league's 20th franchise for the upcoming season with an ownership group including former Cleveland Browns player Don Paul.
-On March 7, 1975, it was announced former Aston Villa F.C. player and manager Vic Crowe was hired as the team's head coach.
+On March 7, 1975, it was announced that former Aston Villa F.C. player and coach Vic Crowe had been hired as the team's head coach.
 A few days later, the name Timbers was chosen from approximately 3,000 entered suggestions.
 Crowe assembled a roster dominated by players imported from England including Brian Godfrey, Mick Hoban, and Tony Betts who he had coached at Aston Villa; Peter Withe and Jimmy Kelly were both brought over on loan from Wolverhampton Wanderers F.C. and fifteen year Birmingham City F.C. veteran Ray Martin joined on a loan deal as well.